 The social package assists households that are poor or face other circumstances that limit their ability to pay for services.
 To receive the free services the households are required to register in terms of the Municipality's Indigent Policy.
-In the 2018/19 financial year, R20 million will be allocated towards the provision of free basic services.
+In the 2019/2020 financial year, 3.1 million is allocated towards the provision of free basic services.
 The cost of the social package of the registered indigent households is largely financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.